Pediatric apheresis: Pediatric Consideration in Apheresis

-Electrolyte imbalances: There are large volumes of separated blood components being exchanged during an apheresis treatments, this can create electrolyte imbalances when combined with citrate as the circuit anticoagulant.
+Electrolyte imbalances: There are large volumes of separated blood components being exchanged during an apheresis treatment, this can create electrolyte imbalances when combined with citrate as the circuit anticoagulant.
 Electrolyte imbalances can include (but not limited to) Hypokalemia, hypocalcemia hypomagnesemia and elevated total carbon dioxide.
 When citrate is used as regional anticoagulant in pediatric apheresis treatments, it binds to free floating calcium (ionized) to disrupt the clotting cascade (see image) leading to hypocalcemia.
 In the same process it chelates magnesium and can cause hypomagnesemia.
 The by-product of metabolizing citrate elevates carbon dioxide levels in the blood that can lead to metabolic acidosis.
 Potassium is a plasma-bound electrolyte, and in large volumes of plasma exchange and replacement of a isotonic solution (5% albumin) can induce hypokalemia.
 Reducing the effects these electrolyte imbalances can have on a pediatric patient receiving apheresis treatments can include: establishing acceptable blood levels prior to the start of treatment (which can vary across institutions), pre blood electrolyte levels outside of this established parameter are corrected to within normal limits before treatment is initiated.
 If the child is symptomatic then electrolyte management and replacement is required according to institution policy.

 Monitoring patients: Pediatric patients undergoing apheresis treatments require ongoing monitoring in relation to the electrolyte imbalances noted, and the risk of hypotension related to the large extra-corporeal volume.
 This includes cardiac monitoring and close clinical observation for signs and symptoms related to adverse events (see below) by the bedside nurse, caregiver and healthcare team.
 Close monitoring of the patient subverts the escalation of symptoms, especially for young non-verbal children.

 Psychosocial considerations: Children and infants can become anxious prior to and during treatments.
 Reducing their fears through therapeutic play, to explain the procedure and process, can alleviate some of that anxiety.
 The cognitive development of the child is considered when implementing measures to reduce anxiety and to ensure that they are also age appropriate.

 Adverse Events in Pediatric Apheresis

-During apheresis treatments adverse events such as anemia, citrate toxicity, central venous catheter safety and infections are notable.
+During apheresis treatments, adverse events such as anemia, citrate toxicity, central venous catheter safety and infections are notable.

 Anemia: Anemia is related to numerous and/or consecutive treatments and/or large extracorporeal circuits that reduces the hemoglobin levels in pediatric patients.
 Hemoglobin is responsible for oxygen transport in the blood.

 Pediatric considerations to reduce incidence of anemia: